csc301-fall-2020/team-project-15-ontario-parks/deliverable-1/Planning.md

 Zhiyuan Sun will work on backend development mainly.
 He is familiar with python, Java and has some experience with developing mobile applications.
 He also has some experience on reading and using APIs.
 What he lacks is that he is not familiar with the backend library - Django - that he is going to use in this project.
 Also, he lacks experience with Javascript as he is learning it currently.
 Moreover, he lacks communication experience on a large scale project.

+Yingke Wang will mainly work on front-end development.
+He has previous experience in frontend Design and familiar with React.
+He also understands the basic principles for UI design and is willing to explore more.
+However, he is not proficient in the backend environment.
+Being responsible for frontend development, he can utilize what he is good at and contribute more efficiently at the project.

 ### Q7: What operational events will you have as a team?